JamesNK/BookOfDotNetOSS/docs/nuget-publishing.md

 ﻿# Publishing a NuGet Package

 NuGet packages are published and consumed from package repositories.
-While NuGet.org is the most widely known and used repository, there are many places to publish a NuGet package:
+While NuGet.org is the most widely known and used repository, there are many places to publish NuGet packages:

 * **[NuGet.org](https://www.nuget.org/)** is the primary online repository for NuGet packages.
 All packages on NuGet.org are publicly available to everyone.
 By default, Visual Studio has NuGet.org as a package source and for many developers this is the only package repository they will interact with.
 NuGet.org is the best place to publish stable packages and pre-release packages that you want community feedback on.